 The upper mountain is open for climbing and recreation.
 Remember, travel above high camps and/or glaciated travel requires a climbing permit.
 Some temporary restrictions still remain in place.
 Check the climbing page for details.
 If you are heading to Camp Muir, make sure to download the Camp Muir with Bearings Map site bulletin.

 Paradise is a National Historic Landmark District.
 The Paradise Inn, built in 1917, is also a historic landmark.
-The Paradise Inn is currently closed, but the exterior can be viewed along with other historic buildings in the area.
+In addition to the Paradise Inn, view other historic buildings in the area.
 Or, learn more about the Paradise Area.

-CLOSED Wilderness Permits are required for all overnight camping.
-Backpackers can register outside Wilderness Information Centers at Longmire, Paradise, White River, and Carbon River.
-NOTE: Rangers can assist with permits in Longmire, but the Jackson Visitor Center does NOT register wilderness permits.
+Wilderness Permits are required for all overnight camping and are available at the Longmire Museum.
+NOTE: The Jackson Visitor Center does NOT register wilderness permits.

 Paradise Picnic Area & Restrooms